StarkArk/Tailored_Tails/README.md

 ## Data Companions
 ### Finding the Perfect Dog Breed for You
-To identify the most suitable dog breed, we gathered the following information and integrated some of them into our machine learning model:
+To identify the most suitable dog breed, we gathered the following information and integrated some of it into our machine learning model:
 * **Characteristics of the Dog:** Ability to Learn, Personality, Activity Level
 * **Lifestyle of the Owner:** Gender, Age, Type of Family, Living Area
 * **Cost Considerations:** Regularity of Grooming, Overall Ownership Expenses